Wu-Zhe/future-engineer-and-applied-researcher/README.md

         Specify goals, context, tools, memory/state, verification, recovery, budgets, and stopping conditions.

         4. Progress from task ownership to problem ownership.
-        Don't merely execute assigned work; understand the domain deeply enough to identify what should be solved next.
+        Don't merely execute assigned work.
+Understand the domain deeply enough to identify what should be solved next.

         Take a step back and ask "Does solving this problem really matter?"

         5. Develop taste and judgment.